-But, in spite of the fact that my life wasn’t flawless, it was beautiful.
-I was miserable, but there was a level of beauty to the misery, because our cracks make us a whole person and allow us to see and recognise beauty.
+In spite of the fact that my life wasn’t flawless, it was beautiful.
+I felt miserable, but a level of beauty existed with the misery.
+Our cracks make us a whole person and allow us to see and recognize beauty.
 The time I got to spend with my brother while he was ill was beautiful to me.
 The fact that he mattered, that he had enough impact on my life for me to feel grief, was beautiful.

 It’s the combination of the ugliness we have to face and the beauty we can find that helps us see just how great and precious life can be.
 And it’s easier to see the beauty around you when you actively find ways to put it in your life.

-Finding beauty in life can help make tough times less difficult and make special moments even more meaningful.
+Finding beauty in life helps make tough times less difficult and make special moments even more meaningful.

 I dislike living in Utah.
 I often think about how much I want to move to another state or country.
-However, these feelings are also often alleviated by my appreciation of Utah’s mountains or by a good bout of snow.
-I hate sunshine (yeah, sunshine and ice cream . . .
-I know what you’re thinking) and therefore summer, but I love flowers, so I surround myself with flowers all summer long to offset my heat-induced angst.
+However, these feelings also often lessen through my appreciation of Utah’s mountains or by enjoying a good bout of snow.
+I hate sunshine (yeah, sunshine and ice cream … I know what you’re thinking) and therefore summer, but I love flowers, so I surround myself with flowers all summer long to offset my heat-induced angst.

-I feel like this is such standard advice, but looking for the good aspects in what is making you miserable can help you to see the splendor in the situation and in your life in general.
-There is usually a silver lining to that gloomy grey cloud.
+This is such standard advice, but looking for the silver lining in what makes you miserable helps you to see the splendor in the situation and in your life in general.

-Similarly, taking the time to really appreciate an already good moment can make it something even more precious and memorable.
-Documenting a moment with a photo, for example, is a great idea.
-I have a friend on Facebook who takes a picture of almost every sunset she sees, and it’s a beautiful thing.
+Similarly, taking the time to really appreciate an already good moment makes it something even more precious and memorable.
+For example, document moments with a photo.
+One of my Facebook friends takes a picture of almost every sunset she sees.
 Not only does she take the time to appreciate the sunsets, but also she shares them.

-Writing down information about a precious moment and how you were feeling can also help you remember and embrace it.
+Writing down information about a precious moment and how you were feeling also helps you remember and embrace it.

 Using Beauty as a Crutch

 It’s important to acknowledge feelings that aren’t always beautiful.
-There are a lot of terrible things that happen, and it’s appropriate and necessary to feel through a wide array of emotions — some of which aren’t always pleasant, like sadness, anger, and discontentment.
+A lot of terrible things happen, and it’s appropriate and necessary to feel through a wide array of emotions — some of which aren’t always pleasant, like sadness, anger, and discontentment.
 They all have their place.

 Burying an emotion simply because it doesn’t make you smile can keep you from acknowledging and/or working through a problem you’re experiencing.
 Acknowledging and accepting that you feel a certain way can be liberating in and of itself because it lets you be honest with yourself about your feelings, and that makes it possible to confront the issue.

 Life doesn’t always seem beautiful, but I promise that there’s always beauty waiting to be found, especially in life’s imperfections.
-So, embrace your inner Hufflepuff and go find it! 🙂
+Embrace your inner Hufflepuff and go find it!